Radford visits Clemson after Hunter’s 30-point game - WTOP News

 Clemson, South Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Clemson hosts Radford after Chase Hunter scored 30 points in Clemson’s 84-71 loss to the Boise State Broncos.
+BOTTOM LINE: Clemson faces Radford after Chase Hunter scored 30 points in Clemson’s 84-71 loss to the Boise State Broncos.

-The Highlanders are 1-1 on the road.
-Radford has a 4-1 record in games decided by at least 10 points.
+The Highlanders are 1-1 in road games.
+Radford has a 4-1 record in games decided by 10 or more points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.